Inedo/inedo-docs/ProGet/core-concepts/feeds.md

 To create a new feed, go to `Feeds > Create Feed`.
 You can also manage feeds from the Feeds page, or by going to the specific feed page and clicking the `Manage Feed` button.

+### Feed Name

+A feed's name becomes a part of it's [API Endpoint URL](#api-endpoints); this means you can only use URL-friendly characters and that renaming a feed will also change its API Endpoint URL.

+As of ProGet 5.2.19, you can create "Alternate Names" for a feeds by going to Manage Feed > Rename, then clicking the Set Alternate Names link in the warning dialog.
+Alternate feed names essentially provide multiple endpoint URLs for a feed, and are useful when renaming feeds to keep backwards compatibility with old names.

 ### Feed Types {#feed-types data-title="Feed Types"}

 The type of feed defines the format of package that it will contain.
 A NuGet feed, for example, will only ever store NuGet packages, and a npm feed will only ever store npm packages.